 - Costs of suit

 In addition to shareholder derivative lawsuits, shareholders in privately held companies are sometimes treated unfairly, cut out of deals, or wronged by their partners.
-If you believe you have a potential shareholder derivative lawsuit or dispute, please contact the Houston and San Antonio Shareholder Dispute Lawyers at Hill Law Firm today.
+If you believe you have a potential shareholder derivative lawsuit or dispute, please contact the San Antonio Shareholder Dispute Lawyers at Hill Law Firm today.